The Importance of Accessibility in UX Design

 There are several types of accessibility issues that UX designers need to be aware of, including:

-• Cognitive impairments: Users with cognitive impairments might not easily understand multiple instructions, or may face difficulty navigating complex interfaces.
+For example, someone with tremors or limited hand movement may find small clickable icons difficult to access. - Cognitive impairments: Users with cognitive impairments might not easily understand multiple instructions, or may face difficulty navigating complex interfaces.
+This can affect those with ADHD or memory challenges, especially when faced with an overly cluttered dashboard.

 Creating a product that is accessible to all users has numerous benefits not just to the user but to the business as well.